Hadi1J/data-structures-week-implementation/README.md

 ### Tree Traversal Algorithms
 Tree traversal algorithms are methods to visit all nodes in a binary tree in specific orders.
 These include inorder (left-root-right), preorder (root-left-right), postorder (left-right-root), and level-order (visiting nodes level by level), useful for processing or analyzing tree data.

+### Hash Table
+A hash table stores key-value pairs using a hash function to map keys to array indices.
+Collisions are handled with linked lists (chaining), enabling fast insertion and lookup.

+### Min Heap
+A min heap is a complete binary tree where each node’s value is less than or equal to its children’s values, stored as an array.
+It ensures the smallest value is always at the top.

+### Basic Graph (Adjacency List)
+A graph is a set of vertices connected by edges, represented as a mapping of each vertex to a list of its neighbors.
+It models relationships like networks or connections.

 ## Time/Space Complexity Analysis

 ### Dynamic Array